John Ibrahim: Media

 In a 2010 episode broadcast on ABC TV, Media Watch criticised the fascination of The Daily Telegraph with Ibrahim and his family.
 Since the 2009 shooting of Fadi Ibrahim, the family has regularly featured in The Daily Telegraph, where it was revealed that Ibrahim provided the paper with photos and stories about himself; yet at the same time, claiming to "hate attention" and complaining about the media attention he is receiving.

 Ibrahim was portrayed by Middle Eastern Australian actor Firass Dirani in the 2010 television miniseries Underbelly: The Golden Mile, a fictional dramatic representation of Kings Cross organised crime.
 He was also played by Lincoln Younes in the 2023-2024 television series, Last King Of The Cross, a series based on Ibrahim’s life.

 In 2014, the Australian Financial Review published a detailed profile on Ibrahim.
 Ibrahim told an AFR journalist Christopher Joye: "Who really shoots other people’s houses in the middle of the night...In my time that was unheard of...These guys are gutless cowards.
 The class of 2010 onwards has been the shittiest ever.
 They’re just plastic gangsters.
 They drive around in their hotted up cars with gold chains and tattoos and then they go home and sleep at mum’s.
 They’re all wannabes.
 Cuz it’s disgusting – it’s all disorganised crime."

+Australian journalist Kyle Sandilands has revealed that he was with John Ibrahim when he, his brother and his brother’s girlfriend were shot in their car.
+Sandilands also says that John is a good man.